-Truly ideal as a nature-lover’s paradise, Gozo tempts visitors for an escape into the tranquillity and picturesque scenery it offers.
-In spite of its small size, the island boasts a beautiful countryside, best seen from atop one of Gozo’s many hills.
-So, if you’re visiting Gozo with the intention of exploring, pull on your hiking books and prepare to enjoy some stunning views from Gozo’s highest peaks.
+Truly ideal as a nature-lovers paradise, Gozo tempts visitors for an escape into the tranquillity and picturesque scenery it offers.
+Despite its small size, the island boasts beautiful countryside, best seen from atop one of Gozo’s many hills.
+So, if you’re visiting Gozo to explore, pull on your hiking boots and prepare to enjoy some stunning views from Gozo’s highest peaks.

 Seeing how the favourable Mediterranean weather offers near day-to-day sunshine across the year, there is no bad time to set off on a hiking adventure.
 That said, make sure you’ve got plenty of sunscreen to slap on to protect your skin, as the UV rays can be deceptively strong, even in winter.

-The best way to really get the most out of your trip is to cover the span on the island over a few days, as you can easily spend a morning and afternoon exploring one area with frequent breaks to take in the scenery.
-Plus, if you’re not keen on trekking on your own, there are plenty of tours available to take you off the beaten track.
+The best way to really get the most out of your trip is to cover the span of the island over a few days, as you can easily spend a morning and afternoon exploring one area with frequent breaks to take in the scenery.
+Plus, if you’re not keen on trekking on your own, plenty of tours are available to take you off the beaten track.

 Here are our top three picks for hiking in Gozo: